robertschank/robertschank.github.io/index.md

 ### [Meet a Protector](#meet-a-protector-full)

-Meet the part of you that takes over.
+Get to know the part of you that takes over.

 🌶️🌶️🌶️ Hot

+**Good For:**
+   - Calming intense emotions
-**Good For:** Calming intense emotions, exploring your internal landscape
+   - Exploring your internal landscape
+   - Processing something big

 <br />